DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: The Framework

 \section{The \sys Framework}

 Figure~\ref{fig:overview-matrix} illustrates an overview of the framework.

 In the first stage, each worker partitions the gradient into super-groups of $S$ entries, and computes the metadata per super-group (\cref{subfig:overview-matrix-a}).
 Next, this local metadata is aggregated by an initial all-reduce call (\cref{subfig:overview-matrix-b}) that is lightweight since it contains only the super-group means and sum of $\ell_2$ norms, so the volume typically less than $1\%$ of the original gradient.
 We then perform per-super-group normalization and allocate variable bitwidths for different super-groups.
 We reorder the gradient such that super-groups with the same bitwidth appear consecutively (\cref{subfig:overview-matrix-c}), and perform the main all-reduce (\cref{subfig:overview-matrix-d,subfig:overview-matrix-e}).
-Finally, we post-process the aggregated data by reordering the super-groups to their original position and adding back their mean value to obtain the synced gradient (\cref{subfig:overview-matrix-f}).

-We also propose and adopt several techniques to reduce the compression error and implement our algorithm using fused kernels to minimize the computational overhead.
+Finally, we post-process the aggregated data by reordering the super-groups to their original position and adding their mean value back to {obtain the synced gradient (\cref{subfig:overview-matrix-f}).} We also propose and adopt several techniques to reduce the compression error and implement our algorithm using fused kernels to minimize the computational overhead.

-\subsection{Obtaining Super-group statistics}
+\subsection{Obtaining super-group statistics}

 We formalize the first two stages (\cref{subfig:overview-matrix-a} and \cref{subfig:overview-matrix-b}).
 Assume a setup with $n$ workers.
 Let $X_{i,j}$ be the $j$'th super-group of worker $i$.
 For each $i,j$, the $i$'th worker first computes the mean given by $\mu_{i,j} = \sum_{x\in X_{i,j}} x / |X_{i,j}|$ and squared $\ell_2$ norm given by $F_{i,j}=\sum_{x\in X_{i,j}} x^2$. \sys then uses an initial all-reduce stage to aggregate these values.
 At the end of this stage, for each super-group $j$, all workers have the global mean $\mu_j$ and sum-of-squared-norms $F_j$ for that super-group.
 Formally, { }